New York sports betting applicants include two bids from multiple sportsbooks and teams partnering to gain one of the prized licenses in the state.

 Six bids of primary applicants were posted on the New York State Gaming Commission website Monday night and one is from a group featuring competing gaming companies Bally’s, BetMGM, DraftKings NY and FanDuel NY.
 Other partners include the Seneca Nation, Buffalo Bills, Buffalo Sabres, Major League Soccer’s NYCFC, New York Yankees, and the YES Network, according to a report by The Athletic.

-A bid by platform provider Kambi includes Caesars Sportsbook, Resorts World Catskills, PointsBet, Rush Street Interactive (BetRivers NY) and WynnBET.
+A bid by platform provider Kambi includes Caesars Sportsbook, Resorts World Catskills, PointsBet New York, Rush Street Interactive (BetRivers NY) and WynnBET.

 Kambi also has a bid with Fanatics – led by former FanDuel CEO Matt King – with Penn National Gaming’s Barstool Sportsbook.